-But if you are dead set on color, I’m going to tell you how you can make colorful bombs which do not leave stubborn color stains in your bath, and, depending on the material your tub is made of, how you can remove any stains if you’ve got them.
+But if you are dead set on color, I’m going to tell you how you can make colorful bombs that do not leave stubborn color stains when you use a bath bomb, and, depending on the material your tub is made of, how you can remove any stains if you’ve got them.

 1. Avoid Bright Colors

 You do not need deep colors in bath bombs and the brighter and deeper the dyes used, the more chance there is of ending up with a bath tub with stains on.
 Sometimes, using the wrong dyes will leave these stains permanent and no amount of cleaning will remove them entirely.

 Always use light colors and in very small amounts – read on

 2. Natural vs Artificial Colorants